HelmholtzW/likable/README.md

 A powerful AI coding assistant that can create and preview Gradio applications in real-time.

+This repository is currently deployed on (HuggingFace Spaces)[https://huggingface.co/spaces/ZwischenholtzW/likable].
+Feel free to check it out over there or run it locally.

 ## Features

 - **Real-time Code Generation**: AI agent that can write and modify code